-"Qualification Round" Originally refers to rounds shot to qualify athletes for subsequent events and to rank them before elimination and finals matches are shot.
-These are typically a 720 Round, or a round of Field or 3D courses.
-In some cases, such as common in Canada, where only such rounds are shot for a tournament to determine prizes, and no subsequent elimination or finals match play is shot, then the term "Qualification Round" shall be taken to mean the round(s) of the tournament that are used to determine prizes.
+For Compound (and other compound bow divisions in Canada) - the WA 50m Round for Compound (and other compound bow divisions and Hunter in Canada) and also before elimination and finals matches are shot.
+These are typically the 1440 Round, or a "720" Round, or a round of Field or 3D courses.
+In some cases, such as common in Canada, where only such rounds are shot for a tournament to determine prizes, and no subsequent elimination or finals matchplay is shot, then the term "Qualification Round" shall be taken to mean the round(s) of the tournament that are used to determine prizes.